jlastro/jlastro.github.io_old/_pages/about.md

 UV-to-submm photometry measurements of low-z objects and high-z ones to obtain insights on the AGN dusty environment, optical to near-IR time variability and dust reverberation mapping to probe the very inner structures of the AGN torus.
-I also conduct morphological study, optical--to--mid-IR integral field unit (IFU), and UV to mid-IR spectroscopic observations of AGN and galaxies near and far with various ground- and space-based telescopes.
+I also conduct image morphological study, optical--to--mid-IR integral field unit (IFU) and spectroscopic observations of AGN and galaxies near and far with various ground- and space-based telescopes.
 Sometimes I even do numerical simulations and run complicated models to explain the observations on supercomputers.
 You can learn more in the [research](/research) page.

 I have been interested in astronomy since I was a child and still enjoy